svsaraf/march_madness/README.md

 ## March Madness Calculator

 This script generates a possible final four for the Men's and Women's March Madness bracket given the win probabilities from 538.
-Could be modified to do Monte Carlo Simulations, but this is March Madness...so it runs each possiblity only once.
+Could be modified to do Monte Carlo Simulations, but this is March Madness...so it runs each possibility only once.

 #### Usage for 2019 (from either Unix shell or Mac OS Terminal):